fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 docker build -f ./dev.Dockerfile -t hello-front-dev .
 ```

-The create-react-app will be served in port 3000, so you can test that it works by running a container with that port published.
+The Vite will be served in port 5173, so you can test that it works by running a container with that port published.

-The second task, accessing the files with VSCode, is not done yet.
+The second task, accessing the files with VSCode, is not yet taken care of.
 There are at least two ways of doing this:

 - [The Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers)
 - Volumes, the same thing we used to preserve data with the database